autopkg/n8felton-recipes/ApplePrinterDrivers/readme.md

 Notice that `Apple` is now prepended.
 #### What does this mean?
-If you have any custom recipes or recipe overrides referencing the old identifer names (via `ParentRecipe`), they will need to be updated to reference the new identifiers.
+If you have any custom recipes or recipe overrides referencing the old identifier names (via `ParentRecipe`), they will need to be updated to reference the new identifiers.